kilpkonn/msc-thesis/main.typ

 This means we have to revert to `?subgoal1`.
 Note that at this point we still have `?subgoal4` pending, meaning we have not yet exhausted the search in current "branch".
 Reverting now means that we save some work that was guaranteed to have no effect on the overall outcome.
-Having reverted back to `?subgoal1` we replace it with `mk_list_bar` transforming the goal to `?subgoal5 : Bar` and constraining the other subgoal to
+Having reverted to `?subgoal1` we replace it with `mk_list_bar` transforming the goal to `?subgoal5 : Bar` and constraining the other subgoal to
 `?subgoal2 : Bar -> Integer`.
 In the next iteration we can find solutions for both of the goals.
 ```hs